A guide to help you check your pay, withholdings, and taxes.

 - This section shows the total federal income tax that was withheld.
 This is not how much you owe.

 Boxes 3, 4, 5, and 6: Social Security & Medicare

 - Social Security and Medicare withholdings are based on a percentage of your taxable earnings for the year.
 Boxes 3 and 5 show the wages that were pre-taxed for Social Security and Medicare.
 Boxes 4 and 6 show the tax that was withheld.

 Box 15: Employer’s State ID Number

-If you worked for Walmart in more than two states or localities in 2017, you will receive multiple W-2 forms so that earnings in each location can be listed separately.
+- If you worked for Walmart in more than two states or localities in the covered year, you will receive multiple W-2 forms so that earnings in each location can be listed separately.
 However, only one copy of the W-2 will show your wages in Boxes 1, 3, and 5.